Borrowings, FHLB Stock and Subordinated Notes

 Subordinated Debt

 In September 2020, the Company issued $12.0 million of fixed to floating rate subordinated notes that mature in 2030.
 The subordinated notes have an initial fixed interest rate of 5.25% to, but excluding, October 1, 2025, payable semi-annually in arrears.
-From, and including, October 1, 2025, the interest rate on the subordinated notes will reset quarterly to a floating rate per annum equal to a benchmark rate, which is the then-current three-month term Secured Overnight Financing Rate, or SOFR, plus 513 basis points, payable quarterly in arrears.
-The subordinated notes mature on May 15, 2030, and may be redeemed by the Company, in whole or in part, on October 1, 2025, or on any subsequent interest payment date.
-Prior to October 1, 2025, the Company may redeem these notes, in whole but not in part, only under certain limited circumstances set forth in the terms of the subordinated notes.
+From, and including, October 1, 2025, the interest rate on the subordinated notes resets quarterly to a floating rate per annum equal to the then-current three-month term Secured Overnight Financing Rate, or SOFR, plus 513 basis points, payable quarterly in arrears.
+The subordinated notes mature on May 15, 2030, and are redeemable by the Company, in whole or in part, on any interest payment date on or after October 1, 2025.
+Prior to October 1, 2025, the Company could redeem these notes, in whole but not in part, only under certain limited circumstances set forth in the terms of the subordinated notes.
+The Company completed a partial redemption of $4.0 million on October 1, 2025, the first date on which partial redemptions were allowed.
 The subordinated notes may be included in Tier 2 capital for Sound Financial Bancorp under current regulatory guidelines and interpretations.
-The balance of the subordinated notes, net of debt issuance costs, was $11.8 million at December 31, 2024 and $11.7 million at December 31, 2023.
+The balance of the subordinated notes, net of debt issuance costs, was $7.8 million at December 31, 2025 and $11.8 million at December 31, 2024.

 About Debt Disclosures